|Easy Walks||Rustic Lodges||Birdwatching|

 Right across the road is Miravalles Volcano and the national park of the same name and it receives even fewer visitors.

-NOTE: Due to damage from Hurricane Otto the trails in Miravalles from the Bijagua entrance are closed until further notice.
+NOTE: Damage from Hurricane Otto (Nov 2016) to the trails in Miravalles from the Bijagua has been repaired and the trails are open again as of May 2017!

 This region is well worth four or five days rather than the four or five hours the few people who do come tend to spend.
 Unspoiled Costa Rica at its best…see it while you can.